Endometriosis and female infertility at a glance

 How does endometriosis affect fertility?

 Endometriosis, a common cause of female infertility, is a problem many women have during childbearing years.
 According to the American Society for Reproductive Medicine (ASRM), endometriosis is found in 35-75 percent of infertile women with no other diagnosed problem.
-Although many theories attempt to explain why it is harder for women with endometriosis to conceive, endometriosis is not completely understood.
 However, many women with endometriosis become pregnant after treatment.

 Although many theories have been proposed to explain how endometriosis is related to infertility, it is not completely understood.
 Generally it seems to mimic an inflammation, like an infection.
 The implants of endometriosis secrete factors that can interfere with eggs, sperm and embryos in animals.
 It is believed that humans experience similar effects.